FreakyByte/dotfiles/docs/content/DesktopEnvironment/qtile.md

 extension_defaults = widget_defaults.copy()
 ```

 The following is the widget list for my bar (aka. panel).
-The system tray widget is only allowed to be used once, so I need to create two widget lists for my two screens: One with the systray, and one without it.
+First we prepare the widget list, where some options depend on [desktop vs. laptop](#different-config-on-different-systems) use.
+The system tray widget is only allowed to be used once, so we need to create two widget lists for two screens: One with the systray, and one without it.

 ```python
 def init_widget_list(with_systray):